psy0rz/zfs_autobackup/README.md

                         filesystems. (you can still restore them with zfs inherit -S)
   --set-properties SET_PROPERTIES
-                        List of properties to override when receiving filesystems. (you can still restore them with zfs inherit -S)
+                        List of propererties to override when receiving filesystems. (you can still restore them with zfs inherit -S)
   --rollback            Rollback changes to the latest target snapshot before